 I prefer lining my pan with heavy-duty foil and then spraying it with cooking spray.
 Then, once the caramels have cooled completely, use the foil to lift them out of the pan.
 Either cut them directly on the foil as shown above.
 Or flip the caramels over onto a cutting board, peel off the foil, and then proceed to cut them without the worry of bits of foil getting stuck to the caramels.

-If you lined your pan with foil and are able to remove them from the pan as I did, you may be able to cut the caramels with a sturdy pizza cutter.
-This method allows you to quickly cut even rows of caramels.
-When cooked to a hard ball stage (see above), the caramel candy may be too firm to use a pizza cutter.
+Use A Pizza Cutter: If you lined your pan with foil and are able to remove them from the pan as I did, you may be able to cut the caramels with a sturdy pizza cutter.
+This method allows you to cut even rows of caramels quickly.
+When cooked to a hard ball stage, the caramel candy may be too firm to use a pizza cutter.

-An ulu knife is a rocker knife that originated in Alaska.
-If you don’t already have one it is a great addition to any kitchen especially if you have small children and have to cut up food for them.
-You can buy an ulu knife here on Amazon.
+Try An Ulu Knife: An ulu knife is a rocker knife that originated in Alaska.
+If you don’t already have one, it is a great addition to any kitchen, especially if you have small children and have to cut up food for them.
+You can buy an ulu knife online.
 This knife could be used both on the caramels in the pan and on the cutting board.

 Wrapping Caramel Candy Method

-Once the caramel candy has been cut into pieces its time to wrap them!
+Once the caramel candy has been cut into pieces, it’s time to wrap them!
 Cut rectangles of waxed paper.
-Place a caramel candy in the center, fold the long sides of waxed paper up over the caramel.
-Then, twist ends to hold the wrapper in place.
+Place a caramel candy in the center and fold the long sides of waxed paper up over the caramel.
+Then, twist the ends to hold the wrapper in place.
 Another option, if you don’t want the twisted tails, is to fold up the ends over the caramels.

 How To Store Caramels